 Are you an introvert?

-I am most definitely an introvert.
-Which simply means that being around groups of people takes a lot of energy out of me.
+I am most definitely an introvert, and I have tried hard over the years to overcome my introversion.
+Being an introvert simply means that being around groups of people takes a lot of energy out of me.
 (If you want more details on my personality, I am one of the elusive INFJs according to Myers Briggs personality types.
-Basically, a rare emotional unicorn that over-thinks, over-feels, and craves deep connections with the world around me.
+Basically, a rare emotional unicorn who over-thinks, over-feels, and craves deep connections with the world around me.
 Yay, me!
 Not.
 But seriously, take the test.
 It’s fun to learn about your own personality.)

 Contrary to popular belief, introversion is not a synonym for shyness.
 I’m not shy.
 I’d just rather stay in my own bubble.
 Regardless, my introversion was a huge problem for me when I first started selling my art.

-When I first started doing art events, I treated my customers as if they wanted the same thing—turns out that was a bad idea.
-I learned at many failed events that if I don’t talk to someone when they stop by my display, they may just keep walking.
+When I first started doing art events, I treated my customers as if they wanted the same thing.
+That was my instinct, but that wasn’t serving my goal of making sales.
+I learned at many failed events that if I don’t talk to someone when they stop by my display, they are far more likely to keep walking.

 You mean, I have to talk to people?!
 Oh, the horror!